trueautomation/ta-docs/docs/getting-started/ta-locators.md

-There is a special helper `ta(name, locator)`.
+There is a special helper `ta(ta-name, locator)`.

 In order to use TrueAutomation Smart Locators use `ta(ta_name, locator)` instead of your locators.

-`ta_name` - is TrueAutomation Element name.
+`ta-name` - is TrueAutomation Element name.
 We recommend to use namespaced syntax.
-E.g. `pageName:widgetName:elementName`
+E.g. : `pageName:widgetName:elementName`

 `locator` - is any Selenium locator (ID, name, XPath, etc).